sercuu/sercuu/README.md

 - 🌍 I'm based in London
 - 💥 I'm founder of TechLab
-- 🌱 I’m currently learning Express
+- 🌱 I’m currently learning Express and React Native
 - 🎮 Fun fact: I love to play a video games and working out 🥊

 <h3 align="left">Languages and Tools:</h3>